 Description: This is a non-degree, hybrid program for those seeking CPE in an Orthodox Christian environment.
-Students must have a bachelor's degree to receive credit for the class.
-The course begins with an in-person retreat.
-After the retreat are 14-15 sessions (depending on the liturgical calendar).
+Students must have a bachelor’s degree to receive credit for the class.
+The first 14-15 sessions (depending on the liturgical calendar) are on Zoom.
+The course ends with an in-person retreat at a monastery in Colorado.
 This course is for clergy only.
-A detailed schedule is posted below the registration forms.

-Retreat Information: Please arrive by 5 PM Eastern on Tuesday for dinner together.
+Retreat Information: Please arrive in Canon City, CO by 6 PM Eastern on Monday for dinner together.
 Meals together are an important part of the retreat.
-All attendees must check out of their room by 11 AM.
 Physical attendance at the retreat is required for this course.

 Program Mentor: His Grace Bishop JOHN, Diocese of Worcester and New England (bio)

 Course Dates: August 18-December 01, 2023 (dates are subject to change for liturgies)